As virus surges in Eastern Europe, leaders slow to act | Health

 At the main one in Bucharest, the bodies of those who died from COVID-19 lined a hallway in recent days because there was no room in the morgue.
 Part of a waiting room was transformed into an emergency ward, with the raising of a plastic sheet.

-"Since Brnabic said she doesn't believe in measures, some 900 people have died," Slavica Plavsic, a lung disease specialist, told N1 television on Oct.
-21.

-The prime minister has rejected that criticism, saying Thursday that she is proud of her government's response.
+The prime minster has rejected that criticism, saying Thursday that she is proud of her government's response.

 Meanwhile, authorities at the graveyard in Belgrade say that now they have an average of 65 burials a day, compared with between 35 and 40 before the pandemic.
 Gravediggers now bury people on Sundays — which typically they didn't — to handle the load.

-In neighboring Hungary, few mitigating measures are in place.
+In neighbouring Hungary, few mitigating measures are in place.
 Like Serbia's, Hungary's government says it would prefer to rely on vaccinations.
-With nearly 60% of people fully vaccinated, the country is better placed than most in the region — but that still leaves a large swath of the population unprotected.
+With nearly 60 per cent of people fully vaccinated, the country is better placed than most in the region — but that still leaves a large swath of the population unprotected.

 Hungary's government earlier this month ordered mask-wearing on public transportation and allowed private employers to mandate vaccines for their staff.